Tips on moving from the US to Canada

 U-Pack rates are based on where you’re moving to/from, the move date and how much you’re moving.
 A U-Pack moving quote will outline all of the details of the price.
 The only extra cost is a $60 Customs Administration Fee.
 You can get a moving quote online or by calling 800-413-4799.

-Learn how U-Pack keeps costs low and how to save on your move to Canada with this resource: The Cheapest Way to Move from Canada to the U.S.
+Learn how U-Pack keeps costs low and how to save on your move to Canada with this resource: The Cheapest Way to Move between Canada and the U.S.

 A note about moving mattresses to Canada